-Hope for the Heroes is the perfect combination of music, sight-seeing, and volunteerism.
-Select vocal and instrumental ensembles will gather in Nashville to record and perform in support of our Nation's Wounded Veterans.
+Hope for the Heroes is a perfect combination of music, sight-seeing, and volunteer work!
+Through this program, select middle and high school music ensembles get the chance to travel to Music City to record and perform a professional album in support of our Nation's Wounded Veterans.
+A celebrity musician will perform alongside students and be featured on the album.

 Click artist name for more information!